-TIP: You can also cancel and change your reservations as needed via the app
+TIP: You can also cancel and change your reservations as needed via the app, it’s so convenient!

 TIP: The Shaka Guide is essential listening for driving the Road to Hana, a scenic road trip on Maui’s north-west coast!

-Tips HD Pro works out the tipping math for you.
-Most hospitality staff you will encounter on your Hawaii holiday depend on tips for their living so it’s important to get it right, this app will help.
+This awesome app works out the tipping math for you.
+Most hospitality staff you will encounter on your Hawaii holiday depend on tips for their living so it’s important to get it right.
+Apple (Free app)

 TIP: Standard practice for tipping is 10-20%, dependent on your satisfaction of the service.

 RELATED >> How Do You Tip in Hawaii?